alicgrdmr1845/Creating-web-app-with-azure-app-services/Readme.md

 #Creating Web Application With Azure App Services Using Node.js

-1-There are many ways to create Web Aplication from azure app services .
-You can create it with using portal , terraform or ARM template deployment.
+1-There are many ways to create Web Aplication .We used azure app services to have automatic environment settings, you can create  web app from azure app services with using portal , terraform or ARM template deployment.
 I used Azure portal here.

 ![1](https://user-images.githubusercontent.com/95598307/224438204-16dcedc2-b6dd-4978-9c02-ed9acbdfa443.png)